1feres1/pynmranalysis/Readme.md

 #fit the model to data
 pca.fit(spectrum)
 ```
-score plot is the projection of samples in the data set in lower dimention spce of the first 2 componants of the
+Score plot is the projection of samples in the data set in lower dimention spce of the first 2 componants of the

 ``` python
 pca.score_plot()
 ```
 <img src="https://github.com/1feres1/pynmranalysis/blob/main/exemple/score_plot.PNG" >
-scree plot is agraph that show each componant of the pca model with their explained variance
+Scree plot is agraph that show each componant of the pca model with their explained variance

 ``` python
 pca.scree_plot()
 ```
 <img src="https://github.com/1feres1/pynmranalysis/blob/main/exemple/scree_plot.PNG" >
-outiler plot is a plot that calculate index of outliers in the data and plot them with different color
+Outiler plot is a plot that calculate index of outliers in the data and plot them with different color

 ``` python
 pca.outlier_plot()
 ```
 <img src="https://github.com/1feres1/pynmranalysis/blob/main/exemple/outlier_plot.PNG" >
-target plot is a scatter plot that shows the projection of each simple in the first 2 componants with
+Target plot is a scatter plot that shows the projection of each simple in the first 2 componants with
-colors that much their classses in the target variable
+Colors that much their classses in the target variable

 ``` python
 pca.target_plot(target)